 Usually, it is spent on better education, healthcare, police, or helping the endangered community members.
-For example, this is how Oregon divided its $108.6 million in state and local taxes from the 2016-2017 period:
+For example, this is how Oregon divided its $46.9 million revenue obtained by marijuana taxes in Q1 of fiscal 2021:

 No Wasting Money on Prohibition Funds

 Another advantage of legal weed states is that they no longer waste money on debates on whether recreational or medical cannabis should be legalized.